calaldees/teacherEducation/teacherEducation/_sessions.md

         * In the department and in the wider school?
             * How do you know?
 How do others know?

+### (pre GP7 SP21) WB 24th June
+* Mentor
+    * Discuss the impact your student has had with assessment leading to longer term strategic decisions.
+        * In the department and in the wider school?
+        * How do you know?
+How do others know?

 SPR4 Due 21st June

 ### GP7 (PGCE) Final